The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: Discussion

 \subsection{Alternative Frameworks}

 The consent-friction framework is not the only approach to governance, legitimacy, and collective decision-making.
-A rich literature addresses these questions from normative, empirical, and formal perspectives~\citep{habermas1996between, buchanan1975limits, dahl1971polyarchy, scharpf1999governing}.
+A rich literature addresses these questions from normative, empirical, and formal perspectives~\citep{weber1978economy, habermas1996between, buchanan1975limits, dahl1971polyarchy, scharpf1999governing}.
+Weber's classical typology of legitimacy (traditional, charismatic, rational-legal) provides foundational vocabulary, while subsequent work has formalized and extended these concepts.
 We position our framework relative to major alternatives, identifying points of contact and departure.